cert-orangecyberdefense/datalake-hunter/README.md

 - `--quiet` : Silence the output of matched value to the stdout.
 - `--no-header` : Remove the header from the CSV file.
 - `-r` | `--rate` : Rate of false positive.
 Can be between 0.0 and 1.0.
 The lower the rate the bigger the bloom filter will be. `--save` needs to be set to save the bloom filter. [default: 0.00001]
-- `--save` : Enable saving bloom filters created from the query hashes
+- `--save` : Enable saving bloom filters created from the query hashes.

 ## Lookup Command